 SAN FRANCISCO (AP) - Drunken revelers rejoice: Facebook will now let you decide whether your friends can attach your name to a photo before it is circulated.

 Currently, your friends can add your name to a photo on Facebook without your consent or knowledge.
 You can remove it later, but only after lots of others may have seen the embarrassing shots.
-Now, you can insist on pre-approval before the photo shows up on your profile.
+Now, you can insist on pre-approval.

 Facebook said on Tuesday that the change is in response to user requests.
 Pre-approving photo tags has been the most requested change, said Kate O’Neill, product manager for Facebook.
 The pre-approval process will also apply to written posts that others tag you in.
 In addition, you have the option of pre-approving what others tag on your own photos and posts.